SteveDoesEngineering/steve-the-engineer/_posts/2021-01-29-Azure Cognitive Services - Speech to Text.md

 # Azure Cognitive Service for Speech to Text

 Today was an experiment with Azure cognitive tool kit!
-Its always interesting to see how use of cloud computing goes from the most remote city in the world.
+Its always interesting to see how use of cloud computing goes from the most remote city in the world (Perth, Western Australia).
-Still the network speeds aren't terrible in 2021, even with the extra NETFLIX and Streaming traffic due to COVID-19
+Still the network speeds aren't terrible in 2021, even with the extra NETFLIX and Streaming traffic due to COVID-19.

-ADD WEBSITE HERE

 REASON:
 I wanted to try out Azure voice to text and see how well it would work.
-My intention for this is to take the work out of minute notes and indexing of video recordings.
+My intention for this is to take the work out of indexing of video recordings.
 My ideal would be meeting minutes produced for me without effort at the end of a recording.
-They would then be in a format that allows search to be rapid and improved over manual.
-This is mainly for accountability and understanding purposes of the recorded material.

 SOFTWARE:
 First thing, I'm doing this using python and as of this post python is up to 3.9.1.
 As Python is a particularly forgiving language for starting out/rapid prototyping.
 This version DOES NOT work with Azure cognitive tools so you will need 3.7.6 for compatibility.

-ADD WEBSITE HERE

 So, I'm not sure how you like to arrange things but I like to put versions of python into folders with the packages and run virtualenv [folder address and name], install cmd prompt: virtualenv path/to/folder/VenvNAME.